yasmin-aumeeruddy/kubeconfig-microservices/README.md

 ```
 ## Making requests to the microservices

-Issue the following command to check the status of your microservices:

-`kubectl get --watch pods`

 If you see 0/1 beside the status **not ready**, wait a little while and check again.
 This will change to 1/1 and **Running** when your microservices are ready to receive requests.

 Now your microservices are deployed and running with the **Ready** status you are ready to send some requests.

-Press `Ctrl-C` to exit the terminal command.
-Your pod currently does not have health checks implemented so even though the above command says **Ready** you application may not be ready to receive requests.
+Your pod currently does not have health checks implemented so even though the above command says **Ready** your application may not be ready to receive requests.
 Adding health checks is beyond the scope of this tutorial but it is something to keep in mind when using Kubernetes.

 Next, you'll use `curl` to make an **HTTP GET** request to the 'system' service.
-The service is secured with a user id and password that is passed in the request.
+The service is secured with a user ID and password that is passed in the request.

 `curl -u bob:bobpwd http://localhost:31000/system/properties`